ansys/pydpf-core/doc/source/user_guide/tutorials/mathematics/basic_maths.rst

     print("FieldsContainer1", "\n",fc1 , "\n")
     print("FieldsContainer2", "\n",fc2 , "\n")

-To make the mathematics operations, instantiate the operator and use ``eval()`` to compute and retrieve the result
+To make the mathematics operations, instantiate the operators and use ``eval()`` to compute and retrieve the results.

 Addition and Subtraction
 ------------------------